jaredpalmer/tsdx/README.md

 ### `npm test` or `yarn test`

-Runs the test watcher (Jest) in an interactive mode.
-By default, runs tests related to files changed since the last commit.
+Runs your tests using Jest.

 ### `npm run lint` or `yarn lint`